eabald/pdf-me/docs/overview.md

 ### Pdf generation API

 Main part of the system is pff generation api.
+Its role is to generate pdf from templates provided by client and populate it with data from request body.
+Additionally it has to work with conjuction of other system elements, mostly users limits and so on.

 ## Architecture